aaronriekenberg/rust_hyper/README.md

 ## Threading

-### Handler Threads
+### IO Threads

-1 to N handler threads each run a Tokio Core event loop and a Hyper HTTP server.
+1 to N IO threads each run a Tokio Core event loop and a Hyper HTTP server.

-Handler threads accept new incoming connections and do all network I/O.  This is all asynchronous thanks to Tokio and Hyper.
+IO threads accept new incoming connections and do all network I/O.  This is all asynchronous thanks to Tokio and Hyper.

-Each handler thread binds a listening TCP socket to accept incoming connections using SO_REUSEPORT for load balancing.
+Each IO thread binds a listening TCP socket to accept incoming connections using SO_REUSEPORT for load balancing.

 ### Worker Threads